Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 {% endcapture %}
 {% include gallery images=images caption="Here's the various context menus with theming and without.
 No shadows are enabled.
 The first two images are with the Immersive context menus (left) and without (second image from left to right) on Windows 10, note that it disregards any font settings that are performed through changing in a Windows & Metrics applet.
 The third image is the context menu in Windows 8 while the fourth and fifth images are Windows 10 context menus with no theming with and without the 3D effect.
 The size difference in the images with the Windows 8.1 and Windows 10 non-Immersive menus happen to be 1px, possibly due to the 'Display settings' and 'Screen resolution' text affecting the width.
 Finally, there is an irrelevant Windows XP context menu as there doesn't seem to be anything else that remains exactly consistent in terms of wording and context menu options." cols=5 %}

 * If you want to get the full 3D effect back without those plain solid blue context menu highlights, use [User Preferences Mask Calculator](http://www.softpedia.com/get/Tweak/Registry-Tweak/UPMCalc.shtml).
 Ignore the Windows 7 warning and uncheck the box for bit 17 (Use visual styles on windows and buttons).
 If you like seeing the dotted rectangle upon clicking a button, you can uncheck the box for bit 31 (Enable UI effects).
 This will also remove that titlebar gradient and any visual animations.

 * Blank grey space in apps such as Microsoft Paint and WordPad where Save and Undo options are integrated within titlebar.
 The Explorer also has a huge blank transparent space.
 You can use something like [WinAero's Ribbon Disabler](http://winaero.com/comment.php?comment.news.20) to essentially hide it.
 This also applies with DWM off.

-* Troubleshooting dialogs and some programs such as Microsoft Word 2010 have portions with transparency annoyances, essentially making the area where a transparent effect  is supposed to have some sort of color fill taking place see through completely.
+* Troubleshooting dialogs and some programs including Microsoft Office 2010 have portions with transparency broken, essentially making the area where a transparent effect is supposed to have some sort of color fill taking place see through completely.
 Killing the DWM negates this issue.
 However, it is not suitable for Windows 10 as it's even more broken than it is in Windows 8.1.
 In Windows 8.1, the Windows Photo Viewer controls' background are fully transparent.

 * The Task Manager will will NOT work with this unofficial Classic Theme.
-I recommend a copy of [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx), place it in a fixed location and set it to replace Task Manager.
-If you want instead, you can snag an installation of the [legacy Task Manager](http://winaero.com/blog/get-classic-old-task-manager-in-windows-10/) which is also a part of the Windows Pre-Installation Envirionment.
+I recommend a copy of [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx) which is hosted on Microsoft's TechNet site, place it in a fixed location and set it to replace Task Manager.
+If you want instead, you can snag an installation of the [legacy Task Manager (look further down for the Windows 8 version)](http://winaero.com/blog/get-classic-old-task-manager-in-windows-10/) which is also a part of the Windows Pre-Installation Envirionment.

 * For 64-bit Firefox, you'll need a copy of the ClassicTheme.exe's .dll files that is copied into the ``C:\Windows\`` directory when using its regular 'Install' option (**Make sure you set Process Explorer as your default Task Manager, so you can easily revert**, you can uninstall it later to revert the changes, as it has a chance of messing up when logging in).